Scottish-Tech-Army/Volunteer-app/README.md

 3. Go to the `app` folder inside the project folder (e.g. **\Volunteer-app path\app**) and enter `npm run ios` or `npm run android`.

 4. Optional: Update the cached projects/resources data from Jira *(during development, you probably only need to use this if you need the very latest data from Jira or you're actively testing the caching mechanism)*.
 Open another command terminal window, go to the `api` folder inside the project.
-    - If you want to manually update the cached data, enter this command: `node cache/run-projects.js`
+    - If you want to manually update cached projects data, enter this command: `node cron-jobs/run-projects.js`
         >During development, it's preferable to do this than to run the scheduled cron job described below.
-    - If you want to automatically update the cached data regularly using a [cron job](https://en.wikipedia.org/wiki/Cron), enter this command instead: `node cache/run-cron-jobs.js`  Leave this terminal window open as long as you want this to keep running.
+    - If you want to automatically run all cron jobs regularly , enter this command instead: `node cron-jobs/run-cron-jobs.js`  Leave this terminal window open as long as you want this to keep running.
+        >See more about [cron jobs](#cron-jobs) below
         >Be careful if using this during development: if multiple developers are running this simultaneously, these could conflict if more than one person is updating the same AirTable tables at the same time.

+5. Optional: Add event video thumbnail images.
+Open another command terminal window, go to the `api` folder inside the project.
+    - If you want to manually add event video thumbnails, enter this command: `node cron-jobs/run-events.js`
+    - See the previous step above on how to run all cron jobs automatically.

 # Development

 ## API

-### Caching
+### Cron jobs

+[Cron jobs](https://en.wikipedia.org/wiki/Cron) are bits of code that can run regularly in the background to carry out things that need to be done repeatedly on a schedule (rather than code that's triggered by a user request, like most of our API).

+These are stored in the `/api/cron-jobs` directory.
+Please see instructions at the end of the [Subsequent run](#subsequent-run) section above on how to run these scripts.

+We make use of cron jobs on the API server for a couple of things:

 #### Projects

 Projects data comes originally from Jira.
 We have found the Jira API can be too slow for us to fetch data from it each time a request is made to the API (partly because of the speed of Jira's API itself, partly because we may be making multiple calls and then combining the data received).

 So instead we store a cached copy of projects data, in the format we use it in our API, in our own database (currently AirTable) so that we can deliver a fast response when someone calls our API.
-There are scripts in the `/api/cache` directory that can be run as a [cron job](https://en.wikipedia.org/wiki/Cron) to regularly update our database from the Jira API.
+There are projects scripts that can be run as a cron job to regularly update our database from the Jira API.

-Please see instructions at the end of the [Subsequent run](#subsequent-run) section above on how to run these scripts.
+#### Events

+There is also a cron job for events that have videos, to automatically grab thumbnail images from Vimeo (it's usually past events that have videos).

+This job checks if a new event video has been added, if so it saves a thumbnail image of the video from Vimeo, so we can display this thumbnail in the app.

 ### Services